uswds/uswds-site/pages/about/research/recruitment/general-fed.md

 subnav: true
 ---

-How the federal USWDS community can participate in our research Getting feedback from designers, developers, UX practitioners, content strategists, and others in the USWDS community is critical for us to deliver a design system that works for you.
+We are actively seeking feedback from federal employees including designers, developers, UX practitioners, content strategies, and others.
+Getting input from the USWDS community is critical for us to deliver a design system that works for you.

 We regularly carry out research to better understand what you need from the design system and to get early feedback on ideas we have.